Firefighters battle house fire in Dayton

-DAYTON — Firefighters responded to a house fire in Dayton late Saturday night.
+DAYTON — Firefighters battled a house fire Sunday afternoon, according to the Dayton Police & Fire Facebook page.

 [DOWNLOAD: Free WHIO-TV News app for alerts as news breaks]